topako7/Engeto_python_projects/project3_README.md

 Data has been written into the file: election_data_2.csv
 ```

-Example Data in the File:
+Example data in the file:

 ```bash
 code,location,registered,envelopes,valid,Česká str.sociálně demokrat., ...